Luba89/backup/README.md

 - **Script app.js**

 Script app.js will create a new GeoFabric on the destination tenant, clone all data and configuration from the source tenant, and save it to destination GF.
 This should be a temporary solution for quick backup recovery.
-This script aims to create production DB clones every day so that production DB can be quickly recovered if necessary.
+This script aims to create productionDB clones every day so that production DB can be quickly recovered if necessary.
 The script is designed for execution once daily.
 Script function:

 1. Create GeoFabric on the destination tenant
-2. Cloning data and configuration of collection.
+2. Cloning data and configuration of collections.
 3. Saving all indexes configuration in a collection called indexes
 4. Saving all graphs configuration in a collection called graphs
-5. Cloning rentals
+5. Cloning restqls
 6. Deleting GF backups older than ten days

 There is two way to use backup fabrics.